camunda/camunda-docs-manual/content/reference/rest/user/get.md

 # Result

-A JSON array of user objects.
+A JSON object.
-Each user object has the following properties:
+The user object has the following properties:

 <table class="table table-striped">
   <tr>